RandolphKahle/doit-notes/aws-storage-gateway.md

-Several ways to provide onpremise storage that is connected to cloud storage.
+Several ways to provide on-premise storage that is connected to cloud storage.

 Uses a VM appliance locally to then make the connection up to Amazon.